 Her inspiration for developing a Youth Mindfulness and Nature Awareness program grows from her passion for growing food in her “mandala” garden, years of living off the grid and her concern for the future generations.
 Inspired by years of Buddhist study and practice, training and professional work in the fields of awareness through movement, including, Yoga, Pilates and Continuum, and engaging Systems approaches and Permaculture, she is passionate about building a inter-generational community.
 Her vision is to support youth and adults to connect more deeply through mindfulness and nature awareness practices to their inner self and to our interconnectedness with the earth and natural world.
 In addition to her guiding role at the Institute, Angie is director of Sarana Springs Refuge and Sanctuary near Owen Sound, ON

-Maxine is Administration for Sarana Institute and Program Coordinator for retreats, and our Mindfulness in Nature program.
+Maxine is the Program Director for Sarana Institute’s Yana Program and an ongoing faculty member for the Mindfulness in Nature program.

-She serves as an embodiment mentor, specializing in helping other women to self nurture through movement and nature connection so that they can listen to their inner aspirations and lead a life with confidence.
+She is an Embodiment Coach in her private practice, specializing in helping women self nurture through movement and nature connection so that they can listen to their inner aspirations and lead a life with confidence.

-Her studies are strongly rooted in Buddhist Philosophy, Deep Ecology and a curious reverence for all life.
+Her studies are rooted in Yoga, Trauma Informed Somatics, Buddhist Philosophy, Deep Ecology and a curious reverence for all life.
 Maxine knows the importance of strong leadership skills for the well being of everyone.